Cannabis in California: Current state and local regulation

 Companies must be licensed by the local agency to grow, test, or sell cannabis within each jurisdiction.
 Cities and counties (unincorporated areas) may license none or only some of these activities.
 Deliveries by state-licensed firms cannot be prohibited by local jurisdictions as of January 2019 per BCC Regulation 5416.
+A distributor company must work as a middleman between pot producers and retailers.

+State agencies were consolidated into the California Department of Cannabis Control in July 2021.
+Formerly the industry was under three different state regulatory agencies.
+Retailers, distributors and testing labs were regulated by the Bureau of Cannabis Control.
+Cultivators were under the Department of Food and Agriculture's CalCannabis Cultivation Licensing Division.
+The Department of Public Health's Manufactured Cannabis Safety Branch dealt with product manufacturers.

+Many communities have created zoning regulations to prohibit cannabis stores.
+This has led some state legislators to introduce bills that would force many local jurisdictions to allow some retail establishments, especially if a majority in the area voted in favor of legalizing cannabis for recreational purposes.
+Local governments have been critical of the proposal and were joined by a May 2019 editorial in the Los Angeles Times that was critical of this type of legislation.
+State legislators argue that the lack of access to legal establishments is one reason the illegal sales continue.

+California prohibits the export of marijuana to other states since with the U.S. Drug Enforcement Administration considers it a Schedule I drug.
+California grows up to five times more than its residents consume by some accounts.
+Others have estimated that 80% of the crop is shipped out of state.
+Exported cannabis not only escapes taxation or regulation by California but users in other states will pay a much higher price.
+The Federal Bureau of Investigation has investigated officials in several cities and counties.

 Unlicensed sales were not reduced as fast as many expected.
 The growth of the legal market has been inhibited since the majority of cities and counties have not allowed the retail sale of cannabis.
 Due to the continued operation of much illegal activity, heavy taxation is an important issue for licensed operators.
 They are concerned about the perceived lack of sufficient enforcement against illegal activities.
 The legal market includes the cost of mandatory testing.
 Transitioning from a provisional, temporary license to a permanent license has also been difficult.
 As of April 2020, about 82% of the cannabis licenses were still provisional.
 Authorities warn that the illegal market may contain pesticide or other chemical residues and mold.
 Other products sold illegally that have not been tested include edible products and vaping pens.

-Since there are many communities where no stores have been allowed, state legislators have introduced bills that would force many local jurisdictions to allow some retail establishments especially if a majority in the area voted in favor of legalizing cannabis for recreational purposes.
-Local governments have been critical of the proposal and were joined by a May 2019 editorial in the Los Angeles Times that was critical of this type of legislation.
-State legislators argue that the lack of access to legal establishments is one reason the illegal sales continue.

-Besides being licensed by each local agency, the industry was under three different state regulatory agencies.
-Retailers, distributors and testing labs were regulated by the Bureau of Cannabis Control.
-Cultivators were under the Department of Food and Agriculture's CalCannabis Cultivation Licensing Division.
-The Department of Public Health's Manufactured Cannabis Safety Branch dealt with product manufacturers.
-In July 2021, all government cannabis agencies were consolidated into the Department of California Cannabis Control.

-California prohibits the export of marijuana to other states since with the U.S. Drug Enforcement Administration considers it a Schedule 1 drug.
-California grows up to five times more than its residents consume by some accounts.
-Others have estimated that 80% of the crop is shipped out of state.
-Exported cannabis not only escapes taxation or regulation by California but users in other states will pay a much higher price.
-The Federal Bureau of Investigation has investigated officials in several cities and counties.